kubernetes/minikube/site/content/en/docs/commands/config.md

 ### Synopsis

-Sets the PROPERTY_NAME config value to PROPERTY_VALUE
+Sets the PROPERTY_NAME config value to PROPERTY_VALUE Config values are global and will be applied to all profiles.
 These values can be overwritten by flags or environment variables at runtime.

 ```shell
 minikube config set PROPERTY_NAME PROPERTY_VALUE [flags]